AdaCore/gnatstudio/docs/users_guide/extending.rst

 Attributes declared in these customization files are also graphically editable through the project properties dialog or the project wizard.
-When you define an attribute, you need to specify how it's presented to the GPS user.
+When you define an attribute, you need to specify how it is presented to the GPS user.

 The :file:`<project_attribute>` tag accepts the following attributes: